narojkumar99/BusBookingUI-Android/README.md

 # BusBookingUI-Android
-Check out the new style for App Design aims for Bus Booking Service...😉😀😁😎
+Check out the new style for App Design aim for Bus Booking Service...😉😀😁😎

 ## Screenshots